codekidX/storage-chooser/README.md

 Nothing fancy to do here, it's straightforward and uses a simple Builder to make everything work smoothly.

 ```
+// a common path flow which does not change whether user chose internal or external storage
 private static final String STATIC_PATH = "/Downloads/CodekidLabs";
+// pass your sharedPreference to actionSave() in builder
+private SharedPreference yourPreference;
+// with key
+private static final String DOWNLOAD_DIR_KEY = "my_download_dir";

 // Initialize Builder